researchstudio-sat/wonpreprocessing/README.md

 * execute maven build (package) of this project to build the 'wonpreprocessing-1.0-SNAPSHOT-jar-with-dependencies.jar'
 * the whole process can be executed by starting the script 'luigi_evaluation.py' with its parameters
 * check the script for details

-R:
-* After execution of "python-processing/src/main/python/generate_rescal_output.py" this output can be visualized/analyzed with R using "R-evaluation/Rgraphdraw.R" script
+* the output is found in log files in the test data evaluation folder together with detailed statistics and a gexf graph (Gephi)

 FEATURE_EXTRACTION:
 * needs python (tested on 3.4), numpy, scipy, scikit-learn and nltk